KyloIO/kylo-docs/about/KyloFrequentlyAskedQuestions.rst

 Which target formats for Hive does Kylo support?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Kylo supports text-file, Parquet and ORC (default) with optional block compression, AVRO, and RCFile.
+Kylo supports text-file, Parquet and ORC (default) with optional block compression, AVRO, text, and RCFile.

 How does “incremental” loading strategy of a data feed work?